maialenz/WetPaws/README.md

 ### **Logo**

 - The logo for site was created using a combination of an online application called [Canva](https://www.canva.com/) and Paint.
-It has a a little paw logo with a background representing a very light blue sea provided by the website itself as part of the creation of the logo and it's a nod to the name of the business itself (WET Paws).
+It has a little paw logo with a background representing a very light blue sea provided by the website itself as part of the creation of the logo and it's a nod to the name of the business itself (WET Paws).
 It was designed in a simple way to represent the reason to be of the business (dog paw) and the name of the business (Wet Paws).

 ---